 Instead of pounding the pavement, try swimming.
 Water exercise is particularly good for arthritis, because the warm water soothes sore joints, while the buoyancy takes pressure off them.

 A bike or elliptical machine is another non-impact way to work out with PsA.
-Also work stretches into your routine several times a week, especially for sore areas like your Achilles tendon and the plantar fascia on the bottom of your foot.
+Also include stretches as part of your routine several times a week, especially for sore areas like your Achilles tendon and the plantar fascia on the bottom of your foot.

 A physical therapist can teach you stretches and exercises that are safe for your joints.

-Your feet have to carry the weight of your body.
+Your feet have to carry your body weight.
 Being overweight puts extra strain on them.

 On top of that, fat tissue releases inflammatory substances that aggravate PsA and make its symptoms worse.
-Try trimming off extra weight with a healthy diet and regular exercise.
+Try working toward achieving a moderate weight with the help of a nutrient-rich diet and regular exercise.
 If you’re still having difficulty managing your weight, ask your doctor for advice.

 When your feet hurt, give them a rest.
 Sit down and prop them up on a stool at regular intervals during the day to ease swelling.

 Soaking your feet in warm water with some Epsom salts helps relieve swelling and pain.
-Just don’t keep your feet submerged for too long.
-Too much time underwater can dry out your skin and make your psoriasis flare up.
+Just do not keep your feet submerged for too long.
+Too much time underwater can dry out your skin and cause a psoriasis flare-up.

-Try an NSAID like ibuprofen (Advil, Motrin) or naproxen (Aleve).
-These pain relievers bring down swelling and ease pain in your feet and other sore spots.
+Try a nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen (Advil, Motrin) or naproxen (Aleve), which are available for oral or topical use.
+These pain relievers bring down swelling and can help ease pain in your feet and other sore spots.

-Keep your nails trimmed short to avoid catching them on your socks and pulling them.
+Keep your nails trimmed short to prevent them from catching on your socks and pulling them.
 File down each nail to keep it smooth.
 Be careful not to cut your nails too short, though.
-You don’t want to cut your skin in the process, and possibly cause an infection.
+You do not want to cut your skin in the process, which can possibly lead to an infection.

 Cold narrows blood vessels, which helps bring down inflammation and swelling.
 It also has a numbing effect on tender areas.